 - The amount of flexibility allows these products to fold, twist or shape into any form before they remain in place.

 - Once they adopt a specific shape, they can not be altered or modified like regular flexible PCBs.

 Hybrid Aluminum PCB

-- In hybrid aluminum construction, non-thermal material is processed and refined separately before it is applied to the thermal materials with aluminum base.
+- In hybrid aluminum construction, non-thermal material is processed and refined separately before it is applied to the thermal materials with an aluminum base.

-- This non thermal bonding is preferred over using all thermal materials because it features less cost and encompasses efficient thermal conductance over regular FR4 products.
+- This non-thermal bonding is preferred over using all thermal materials because it features less cost and encompasses efficient thermal conductance over regular FR4 products.

 - No heat sinks or assembly steps are required for the development of this product.

-- Through hole components can be easily adjusted using component windows on the aluminum base.
+- Through-hole components can be easily adjusted using component windows on the aluminum base.

 Multilayer Aluminum PCB

 - Multilayer Aluminum PCBs are very common in power supply products and come with multiple layers of thermally conductive dielectrics.

 - These materials are very useful when they are combined with one or more layers of circuitry in which thermally conductive dielectric is buried between the layers with the help of blind vias which also act as a signal or thermal vias.